 - The best Japanese calligraphy sets

-Video is owned and created by Japanese Calligraphy with Baikei and Seisho.
+Video is owned and created by Gohitsu Shodo Kai.

 Why is calligraphy important to Japan?

-Japanese calligraphy is connected to Zen Buddhism and has been practiced by everyone from normal citizens, Buddhist monks, samurai and most especially nobleman.
-As a matter of fact, calligraphy was the most important skill a nobleman had to master.
+Japanese calligraphy is connected to Zen Buddhism and was practiced by everyone from ordinary citizens, Buddhist monks, samurai, and most especially noblemen.
+As a matter of fact, calligraphy was the most crucial skill a nobleman had to master.
 The purpose of writing calligraphy is to clear one’s mind and let the characters flow easily yet perfectly.
-As soon as the calligrapher begins to focus or think about what he is doing he will make mistakes.
-Therefore, the brush strokes displays the calligraphers state of mind at the time of writing.
+As soon as the calligrapher begins to focus or think about what he is doing, he will make mistakes.
+Therefore, the brush strokes display the calligrapher’s state of mind at the time of writing.

-Calligraphy is still important and practiced in modern day Japan.
+Calligraphy is still important and practiced in modern-day Japan.
 It’s a compulsory class for elementary and junior high school students while it’s an optional subject for high school children.
-Performance calligraphy is a new modern twist to the ancient art form that has become extremely popular with Japanese youth.
-Read more about it here.

 Where did calligraphy start?